JuliaMolSim/DFTK.jl/docs/src/developer/conventions.md

 and in reciprocal space its coefficients are ``\ell^{2}``-normalized, see the discussion in section [`PlaneWaveBasis` and plane-wave discretisations](@ref) where this is demonstrated.

+## Coding and formatting conventions
+The following conventions are not strictly enforced in DFTK.
+The rule of thumb is readability over consistency.

+- line lengths should be 92 characters.
+- avoid shortening variable names only for its own sake.
+- named tuples should be explicit, i.e., `(; var=val)` over `(var=val)`.
+- empty callbacks should use `identity`.
+- use `=` to loop over a range but `in` to loop over elements.
+- always format the `where` keyword with explicit braces: `where {T <: Any}`.
+- do not use implicit arguments in functions but explicit keyword.
+- prefix function name by `_` if it is an internal helper function, which is not of general use and should thus be kept close to the vicinity of the calling function.